-Refused boarding: Don’t make the same mistakes when flying to France or Greece
+Refused boarding: Don’t make the same mistakes when flying to Europe

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-As rules and regulations around travel are very different to what we’re used to in pre-COVID times, it has resulted in a number British passengers having unexpected problems when it comes to boarding a flight due to either minor discrepancies when filling out the required forms to enter the destination country, or simply for not having the correct mask.
+This has resulted in a number British passengers having unexpected problems when it comes to boarding a flight due to either minor discrepancies when filling out the required forms to enter the destination country, or simply for not having the correct mask or COVID test.

-This tightening of mask regulations is also applicable when flying to or from France, as the French government issued a decree on 10 July stipulating that the only masks permitted to be worn on international and domestic flights are disposable surgical masks, as reports local media outlet The Connexion.
+In the summer of 2020, the French government issued a decree stipulating that the only masks permitted to be worn on international and domestic flights are disposable surgical masks, as reports local media outlet The Connexion.

 This means that even masks that may be deemed to be safer, as well as the common material face-covering style masks are not permitted.
 Failure to wear the correct mask can result in denied boarding.